AaronDatBeast/Hackathon-Project/README.md

 # Hackathon-Project
 This is the best game we have made in the given time frame.
-You click to guess the capital.
+You are given a capital and should click where you think the capital is on the map.
+If you guess correctly you get a point.
+You get one try.
+If you are stuck you can click N to skip.
+Map image courtesy of Olivia Ih.
+Allie is a beginner.
+Shoutout to Aaron Sonnentag for doing things.
+Shoutout to Olivia as the graphics manager.
+Shoutout to Arthi for dedication and keeping us focused and letting us use her computer.
+Shoutout to Allie for getting us chocolate and correcting a typo.
+Enjoy. (: